Major League Baseball draft: Prospect Promotion Incentive picks

+Player eligibility

+To be eligible for a PPI pick, a player must be ranked within the top 100 on at least two of the three top 100 prospect rankings from MLB Pipeline, Baseball America, and ESPN.
+These players must be rookie-eligible and have less than 60 days of service time.
+A player can lose their eligibility by reaching salary arbitration, earning a PPI pick, or if they are traded after making their MLB debut.

 Compensatory picks

 Currently, teams can earn compensatory picks in the draft based on departing free agents who reject a Qualifying Offer from their respective team.
 A qualifying offer is defined as a one-year contract worth the average value of the top 120 player contracts for that year (in 2015, the value of the qualifying offer was $15.8 million).
 The 2013 draft saw major changes to the compensation rules.
 This was implemented as part of the previous CBA between MLB and its players' union, which took effect with the 2012 season.

 Pre-2013 rules

 Before the 2013 draft, free agents were ranked by the Elias Sports Bureau based on their previous two years of playing, and against players of similar positions.
 Players were categorized as either Type A or Type B, or fell into the category of all other players.
 Below is a description of each free agent class and the compensation the free agent's former team received when the player signed with a different team.